UofUEpiBio/PHS-7045-egga/README.md

     > of modelling that assesses their effectiveness.
 METHODS: In
     > consultation with the Australian Government Department of Health
     > and Aged Care, w …

-3.  **Analyzing the impact of concealed carry weapons and school resource officers on school shootings: An agent-based modeling approach.**

-    Harrell NB, Weston RE, Alteri SP, Tzvetanov KT, Dietz JE.

-    J Emerg Manag.
-2024 Jul-Aug;22(4):369-388. doi: 10.5055/jem.0818.

-    > This paper presents a simulation modeling study that examines the
-    > potential benefit of arming public school staff members with
-    > concealed carry weapons (CCWs) in combination with school resource
-    > officers (SROs) during active shooter events.
-By simulating real
-    > or hypothetica …

-4.  **Optimizing Indoor Airport Navigation with Advanced Visible Light Communication Systems.**

-    Vieira M, Vieira MA, Galvão G, Louro P, Vieira P, Fantoni A.

-    Sensors (Basel).
-2024 Aug 22;24(16):5445. doi: 10.3390/s24165445.

-    > The methodology includes the use of tetrachromatic LED-equipped
-    > luminaires with On-Off Keying (OOK) modulation and a mesh cellular
-    > hybrid structure.
-Detailed airport modeling and user analysis
-    > (pedestrians and luggage/passenger carriers) equipped with PINPIN
-    > optical sensor …

-5.  **Using exploratory modeling to challenge narratives of risk governance in Mexico City.**

-    Eakin H, Bojórquez-Tapia LA, Miquelajauregui Y, Grave I, Aguilar BH, Janssen MA.

-    Proc Natl Acad Sci U S A. 2024 Sep 3;121(36):e2313191121. doi:
-    10.1073/pnas.2313191121.
-Epub 2024 Aug 28.

-    > We present the results of the project “The Dynamics of
-    > Multi-Scalar Adaptation in the Megalopolis”, a dynamic,
-    > exploratory model of socio-hydrological risks in Mexico City that
-    > was designed to both endogenize and simultaneously challenge the
-    > dominant narratives that charac …

-6.  **Predicting population-level impacts of projected climate heating on a temperate freshwater fish.**

-    Mintram KS, Brown AR, Maynard SK, Thorbek P, Tyler CR.

-    J Fish Biol.
-2024 Aug 28. doi: 10.1111/jfb.15889.
-Online ahead of print.

-    > To realistically predict the effects of projected climate heating
-    > on wildlife populations, mechanistic tools are required to
-    > incorporate the inherent physiological effects of temperature
-    > changes, as well as the associated effects on food availability
-    > within and across comparable …

-7.  **Landscape of fear: indirect effects of conflict can account for large-scale population declines in non-state societies.**

-    Kondor D, Bennett JS, Gronenborn D, Turchin P.

-    J R Soc Interface.
-2024 Aug;21(217):20240210. doi:
-    10.1098/rsif.2024.0210.
-Epub 2024 Aug 28.

-    > This process causes population decline in the abandoned regions
-    > and increased stress on local resources in better-protected areas
-    > that are targeted by refugees.
-By applying analytical and
-    > computational modelling, we demonstrate that these indirect
-    > effects of conflict are s …

-8.  **Hyper-diverse antigenic variation and resilience to transmission-reducing intervention in falciparum malaria.**

-    Zhan Q, He Q, Tiedje KE, Day KP, Pascual M.

-    Nat Commun.
-2024 Aug 26;15(1):7343. doi: 10.1038/s41467-024-51468-6.

-    > Incomplete immunity relates to the large antigenic variation of
-    > the parasite, with the major surface antigen of the blood stage of
-    > infection encoded by the multigene and recombinant family known as
-    > var.
-With a stochastic agent-based model, we investigate the …

-9.  **Sensor-Based Fuzzy Inference of COVID-19 Transmission Risk in Cruise Ships.**

-    Triantafyllou G, Sovatzidi G, Dimas G, Kalozoumis PG, Drikakis D, Kokkinakis IW, Markakis IA, Golna C, Iakovidis D.

-    Stud Health Technol Inform.
-2024 Aug 22;316:1817-1821. doi:
-    10.3233/SHTI240784.

-    > In contrast to previous approaches, the proposed method considers
-    > data captured by several sensors and the ship information system,
-    > according to a recently proposed smart ship design.
-Evaluation
-    > with agent-based simulations confirms the effectiveness of the
-    > proposed …

-10. **Integrating mechanism-based T cell phenotypes into a model of tumor-immune cell interactions.**

-    Tangella N, Cess CG, Ildefonso GV, Finley SD.

-    APL Bioeng.
-2024 Aug 20;8(3):036111. doi: 10.1063/5.0205996.
-    eCollection 2024 Sep.

-    > It is difficult to gain mechanistic insights into the effects of
-    > cell-cell interactions in tumors using a purely experimental
-    > approach.
-However, computational modeling enables quantitative
-    > investigation of the tumor microenvironment, and agent-based
-    > modeli …

 ## Code of Conduct